 Hypertension tends to make some forms of macular degeneration worse, especially in the “wet” form where the retinal tissues are invaded by new blood vessels.
 The medications used to treat hypertension have not been shown to have any direct effect on macular degeneration, but they may slow progression of the disease by reducing hypertension.

-Please contact The Nielsen Eye Center at 617-471-5665 or 877-373-2020 for information on treatment for macular degeneration.
-Our Boston and Quincy, Massachusetts-area eye care team can help.
+Please contact the Nielsen Eye Center at 617-471-5665 or 877-373-2020 for information on treatment for macular degeneration.
+Patient Advocates at our offices south of Boston including Quincy, Weymouth and Norwell and other Massachusetts-area locations can help.